Last Updated on October 14, 2021

 But the best way to avoid turning your whites to red is to avoid breakages in the first place.

 Fly Using A Dedicated Wine Suitcase Or Wine Travel Bag

-This suggestion is for the seasoned oenophiles.
-If you are going on a wine tasting vacation or traveling to a wine-producing region you might be planning to bring home many bottles of wine.
+This suggestion is for dedicated wine lovers.
+If you are going on a wine tasting vacation or traveling to a wine-producing region you might be planning to bring home many bottles for your wine collection.

 And this won’t be your average cheap supermarket plonk either.
 Special wine deserves a special wine travel suitcase.
 VinGardeValise makes a great range of suitcases for traveling with wine.

 Or maybe you just like to get drunk!
 Hey, I’m not judging.
 A dedicated suitcase to transport wine is perhaps the best way to do it if you are bringing expensive bottles.

 Checked luggage usually means paying a fee.